jonathanmoregard/intender/cursor_instructions/PR_MANAGEMENT.md

 # PR Management Guide for Cursor AI

-### Single Source of Truth

-- **package.json** is the single source of truth for versioning
-- wxt.config.ts automatically reads version from package.json

 ## PR Creation Process

 0. **COMMIT CHANGES** check uncommited changes, read them, create a commit with an appropriate message.
 Keep `pnpm-lock.yaml` in sync; CI uses a frozen lockfile.